 Address: 1124 Main St, Cincinnati, OH 45202

 When it comes to nightlife in Cincinnati, you couldn’t be in a better place.
-The city is home to a variety of bars and clubs, ranging from dive bars to upscale nightclubs.
-If you’re hunting for a unique nightlife experience, be sure to check out 16-Bit Bar + Arcade.
+The city has various bars and clubs, ranging from dive bars to upscale nightclubs.
+If you’re hunting for a unique nightlife experience, check out 16-Bit Bar + Arcade.

-16 Bit Bar + Arcade is a bar that combines the best of both worlds, offering a huge selection of classic arcade games and a full bar.
-The bar is complete with two stories, a mezzanine level, and a patio, so there’s plenty of space to spread out and have a good time.
+16 Bit Bar + Arcade is a bar that combines the best of both worlds, offering a selection of classic arcade games and a full bar.
+The bar has two stories, a mezzanine level, and a patio, so there’s plenty of space to spread out and have a good time.
 And, with over 50 arcade games, there’s no shortage of things to do.

 Some of the most popular games at 16-Bit Bar + Arcade include Ms. Pac-Man, Donkey Kong, Street Fighter II, and Mortal Kombat.
-The bar also has a full menu of food and drinks, so you can fuel up for a night of gaming.
-Whether you’re a seasoned gamer or just looking for a fun night out, 16 Bit Bar + Arcade is a great place to go.
+The bar also has a full menu of food and drinks to fuel up for a gaming night.

 23. Sawyer Point Park